posted August 30, 2021

-Drunk Brisket with a Bacon BBQ Sauce is still holding strong as one of the most popular posts on my site, and it was one of the first I ever wrote.
+Drunk brisket is still holding strong as one of the most popular posts on my site, and it was one of the first I ever wrote.
 I get requests for this at parties and some of my friends have even used it as currency, asking that I pay them for goods or services with brisket.
 Honestly, I’m not surprised.
 This recipe is so special and beautiful and flavorful and I just think your family will love it!

 Every once in a while, there is a recipe that comes to you in a dream.
 A vision, if you will.
 About 4 years ago I was thinking about brisket.

 I spend a lot of free time thinking about food, actually.
 It’s not weird.
 Promise.